-You’ve made the business decision to start looking for a marketing technology consultant to help you with a specific project.
+You’ve made the business decision to begin the process of hiring a marketing technology consultant to help you with a specific project.
 But are you truly ready?
 Take some time to make sure you know the answers to these questions before you dive head first in to the throws of hiring a consultant.

 Questions You Need Answer